-In E-Learning, participants are often left to their own devices.
-That’s why today we present three exercises where participants learn together online.
-Including concrete examples – there’s surely a suitable exercise for your training or coaching!
+In e-learning, participants are often left to fend for themselves.
+Therefore, today we present three exercises in which participants can learn together online.
+Including concrete examples – there is surely a suitable exercise for your training or coaching!

 Yes, cooperative online learning works!

-Are you considering offering your training or coaching as E-Learning?
-Then rest assured: the exchange between learners works wonderfully online too!
+Are you considering offering your training or coaching as e-learning?
+Then rest assured: The exchange between learners also works wonderfully online!

-Especially in E-Learning, where participants generally learn very self-organized online, cooperative exercises provide a welcome change.
-Interaction with others promotes transfer thinking and solidifies what has been learned in the long run.
+Especially in e-learning, where participants generally learn in a very self-organized manner online, cooperative exercises provide a welcome change.
+The exchange with others promotes transfer thinking and solidifies what has been learned in the long term.

-Therefore, today we present three special online learning exercises for your E-Learning or blended learning that you can easily integrate into your online course!
+That's why today we present to you three specific online learning exercises for your e-learning or blended learning that you can easily incorporate into your online course!

 creation: 30 minutes